thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-SELL-CONTROLLER.md

 1. The account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
 2. The processor will receive these tags along with the ID of the account-sell-controller rule set in the token handler.
 3. The processor will then try to retrieve the sub-rule associated with each tag.
 4. The processor will evaluate whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
 If it is not within the period, it will set the cumulative sales to the current sale amount.
-If it is within the period, the processor will add the current sale amount the accrued sale amount for the rule period.
+If it is within the period, the processor will add the current sale amount to the accrued sale amount for the rule period.
 5. The processor will then check if the cumulative sales amount is greater than the `sell amount` defined in the rule.
 If true, the transaction will revert.
-If false, the current sale amount will be added to the cumulative sales amount.
 6. Steps 4 and 5 are repeated for each of the account's tags.
+7. Return the cumulative sales amount.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkSellLimit*